12 Ways To Use Composite Decking In Your Outdoor Space

 With so many great options, it’s hard to choose just one color of Trex deck boards.
 Why not pick two?
-A two-tone effect, like the Trex Transcend Havana Gold and Spiced Rum seen here, is a great way to add depth and character to an outdoor living space.
+A two-tone effect is a great way to add depth and character to an outdoor living space.
 It can also be a safety feature, marking where there’s a step, edge or grade change.
-It’s one of the simplest Trex deck ideas for DIYers.
-For help choosing a color, visit the Trex Color Selector.

 Find Your Zone

-When space is available, it’s helpful to partition a deck into multiple living zones, just like inside your home.
+When space is available, it’s helpful to partition a deck into multiple living zones— just like you would inside your home.
 Think of zones for eating, reading and conversation.
-Furniture, outdoor rugs, patio umbrellas and potted plants make each room feel like its own special place.
-Get some more ideas for outdoor decorating with these 22 incredible ideas for a relaxing backyard space.
+Outdoor furniture, rugs, patio umbrellas and potted plants can make each “room” feel like its own special place.

 Decks don’t have to be square or rectangular.
 In fact, they often look better with some curves to offset the geometric lines of the house.
 The rounded edges of this Trex Transcend deck make it a more attractive destination and one of our favorite Trex deck ideas.
 A cut-out for the tree is also an unexpected yet welcome feature.
 Here are the complete how-to instructions for building a platform deck.